1danjordan/mmr/readme.md

 # To Do

-Vignette where we use multiple VaR functions to estimate VaR for the same portfolio returns.
+Vigrette where we use multiple VaR functions to estimate VaR for the same portfolio returns.
 Do this by creating a list of functions, and mapping over the functions.
 Then we can gather the wide data frame and plot very easily.
 Use partials in the list of functions.

 Example showing sub-additivity of ES and where VaR is not sub-additive.
+VaR is subadditive for ellitical distributions such as the normal distribution though.
+So maybe show that an example of it being sub-additive and not being sub-additive with distributions of losses that are more typical.

 Potentially use `tsibble`?